EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal

 \subsection{Background-aware Reconstruction with Subtype Aggregation}

-Based on the clean background cues obtained in BFE, BRSA performs test-time optimization with Low-Rank Adaptation (LoRA) \citep{hu2022lora} to effectively aggregate multiple background subtypes and reconstruct the masked region with structural and contextual consistency.
+Based on the clean background cues obtained in BFE, BRSA performs test-time optimization with Low-Rank Adaptation (LoRA) \cite{hu2022lora} to effectively aggregate multiple background subtypes and reconstruct the masked region with structural and contextual consistency.
+This adaptation provides image-specific background fidelity in dataset-free setting without artifacts from attention manipulation.
 To achieve this, BRSA jointly optimizes two complementary objectives: the Background Reconstruction Loss ($\mathcal{L}_{\text{recon}}$) and the Background Puzzle Loss ($\mathcal{L}_{\text{puzzle}}$).
-The overall objective is formulated as $\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{recon}} + \lambda \, \mathcal{L}_{\text{puzzle}}$, where $\lambda$ balances background reconstruction fidelity and subtype aggregation.
-Together, these losses guide how background information is integrated into the masked region, softly regulating attention flow without the hard attention-blocking used in prior methods~\citep{podell2023sdxl, sun2025attentiveeraser}.
+The overall objective is formulated as $\mathcal{L}_{\text{total}} = \mathcal{L}_{\text{recon}} + \lambda \, \mathcal{L}_{\text{puzzle}}$, where $\lambda{=}0.2$ balances background reconstruction fidelity and subtype aggregation.
+Together, these losses guide how background information is integrated into the masked region, softly regulating attention flow without the hard attention-blocking used in prior methods~\cite{jia2025designedit, sun2025attentiveeraser}.

-\textbf{Background Reconstruction Loss.} To preserve regions that are confidently identified as clean background by BFE (\cref{sec:bfe}), we impose a reconstruction loss only on those locations in the latent space.
+\textbf{Background Reconstruction Loss.} To preserve regions that are confidently identified as clean background by BFE (\cref{sec:bfe}), we impose a reconstruction loss only on $M_B$.
 Let $z = \mathrm{Enc}(I)$ be the latent representation of the input image $I$, and $\hat{z}$ be the reconstructed latent after denoising.
 The background reconstruction loss is defined as

-where $p$ denotes spatial indices in the latent feature map and $\ell(p)$ is the region label defined in \cref{eq:region_label}, with label $2$ corresponding to clean background.
-By anchoring $\hat{z}$ to $z$ on these background locations, $\mathcal{L}_{\text{recon}}$ provides a reliable background reference that promotes globally coherent reconstruction.
+where $p$ denotes spatial indices in the latent feature map.
+By anchoring $\hat{z}$ to $z$ on these background locations, $\mathcal{L}_{\text{recon}}$ enforces fidelity to the original background and promotes globally coherent reconstruction.